The Best Sad Monologues for Auditions

 Finding the best sad monologues for auditions or practice can be challenging.
 Here are some tips to help you choose the best monologues and impress casting directors in the room.

-• Be unique: Don’t be afraid to go for something new or obscure if it resonates with you.
-While well-known monologues offer a sense of familiarity, the decision makers in the room have likely seen it over and over again.
+3. Be unique: Don’t be afraid to go for something new or obscure if it resonates with you.
+Well-known monologues offer a sense of familiarity, but the decision-makers in the room have likely seen it over and over again.
 Unless you truly have a different angle on the material, look for a monologue that allows you to stand out.

-• Keep it short: Ideally, your monologue is between one minute and 90 seconds.
+4. Keep it short: Ideally, your monologue is between 60 and 90 seconds.
 If your monologue is longer, trim it down (just make sure the piece still feels complete after the edit).

 More From Acting